OlivierBinette/VisTree/README.md

+> **Warning**
+> 🚧 This package is under active development.
+We're planning for a first release in September.
+Leave a star ⭐, [share your thoughts](https://github.com/OlivierBinette/VisTree/issues/new), and see you soon! 👋

 # 🌴 VisTree

 **VisTree** is a Python package for the visualization of decision trees.
 It features professional-quality interactive visualizations and in-depth customization.